• Skip to primary navigation

 RECIPE NOTES & TIPS

-Use full fat butter that is very cold.
-Cold butter will stop the pastry from becoming greasy.
+• Use full fat butter that is very cold.
+Chilled butter will stop the pastry from becoming greasy.

-For savoury shortcrust pastry, simply omit the sugar (there’s not need to replace it with anything).
+• For savoury shortcrust pastry, simply omit the sugar (there's no need to replace it with anything).

-Chill the dough before using it – this allows the butter to set which results in perfectly flakey and melt-in-your-mouth pastry.
+• Chill the dough before using it - this allows the butter to become firm again.

-Add a little flour to your rolling pin and flat board when rolling out the dough (to stop it from sticking).
+• Add a little flour to your rolling pin and board when rolling out the dough (to stop it from sticking).

-Blind baking is the process of par-cooking pastry before adding filling and continuing to cook.
-Blind baking keeps the pastry in shape when filling is added, stops the pastry from going soggy and results in the BEST flakey pastry.
+• Blind baking is the process of par-cooking pastry before adding filling and continuing to cook.
+This keeps the pastry in shape when filling is added, stops the pastry from going soggy.

 Nutrition